IBMStreams/streamsx.documentation/docs/spl/atom/atom-guide-4-create.markdown

 Use operators to process data in steps
 --------------------------------------

-Remember Streams applications are made up of **operators**.
+Remember, Streams applications are made up of **operators**.
 Each operator performs a specific task with an **input stream** of data and then produces an **output stream** which is the result of the processing.

 **Sample operator invocation**
 The following image is a generic overview of an operator declaration, with the name of the operator that will be invoked, and its input and output.
 Every operator in your application will follow this format.